ejuju/trie/README.md

-# Simple trie implementation in Golang for auto-completion or word checking
+# Simple trie implementation in Golang for auto-completion and word checking